-A pilot scheme is underway to test software compliance for MTD ITSA.
-It is open to UK residents who are sole traders with just one business, and landlords who only let out UK property in their sole name which is not furnished holiday lettings.
+A very small pilot for a handful of taxpayers is testing software compliance for MTD ITSA.
+It is open to UK residents who are sole traders with just one business, and landlords who only let out UK property in their sole name which is not let as furnished holiday accommodation.

-To sign up for the MTD for income tax pilot you must be registered for self assessment and have all your tax returns and tax payments up to date.
-You cannot currently join the MTD for income tax pilot if:
+To sign up for the MTD for income tax pilot you must have MTD ITSA compatible software installed.
+You also need to be registered for self assessment and have all your tax returns and tax payments up to date.
+You cannot currently join the MTD ITSA pilot if:

-- You have income to report from sources other than sole trader business or UK property. - You are in business as a partnership. - You have income from other non-business sources. - You must report payments that qualify for additional tax relief such as pension contributions.
+- You have income to report from sources other than sole trader business or UK property. - You are in business as a partnership. - You have income from other non-business sources. - You must report payments that qualify for additional tax relief such as pension contributions. - You took any Covid-related taxable grant such as SEISS, CJRS.